 VOSTRIKOV, Andrej Ivanovič.
 Agarevka (Ogarevka) village in Atkarskij uezd, Saratov gub.
 10.(23.)10.1902 — 26.9.1937 (Milib.
 26.10., some say, probably mistakenly, in 1939 or 1942).
 Russian Indologist, Tibetan and Mongolian Scholar.
 Son of a priest.
 He graduated 1924 from Petrograd University.
-Student of Ščerbatskij.
+Student of Ščerbatskoj.
 Dr. literaturovedenija 1935.
 In 1924-37 naučnyj sotrudnik in Asian Museum, Institute of Buddhist Culture and Oriental Institute in Leningrad.
 In 1927-32 spent every summer in fieldwork in Buryatia.
-He was arrested in April 1937 was executed.
+He was arrested in April 1937 and soon executed.
 Even before he had difficulties in publishing his studies.
 Rehabilitated 1958.
 He was twice married, one son.

 – Letopis’ barguzinskih burjat.
 Teksty i issledovanija.
 75 p.
 M.–Lg.
 1935.

 – Tibetskaja istoričeskaja literatura.
 417 p.
 M. 1962, Tibetan historical literature.
 Transl. by H. C. Gupta.
 278 p.
 Calcutta 1970.

 Sources: N. Poppe, Reminiscences.
 Western Washington 1983. *Said to be mentioned by Solženitsyn in Gulag I, p.
 5; Miliband 1977 & 1995 (omitting the arrest!); Vasil’kov & Sorokina 2003 with photo; photo also in his 1962 book.